Frequently Asked Questions

 For certain types of loans, the collateral margins table lists separate margins for "minimal risk rated" and "normal risk rated" loans.
 What is the difference between "minimal risk rated" and "normal risk rated" loans?

 "Minimal risk rated" loans have credit risk levels that are similar to investment grade bonds.
 "Normal risk rated" loans have credit risk levels that are similar to below investment grade bonds while remaining "pass" credits from a regulatory standpoint.
 The minimal/normal risk distinction is available for agricultural, commercial, commercial real estate, construction, and raw land loans.
-An institution can contact the discount window staff at its Reserve Bank to ensure it receives maximum collateral value for loan types for which the minimal/normal risk distinction can be made.
+An institution can contact the discount window and payment system risk staff at its Reserve Bank to ensure it receives maximum collateral value for loan types for which the minimal/normal risk distinction can be made.

 The collateral margins table shows the margins for loans divided into two groups: "individually deposited" and "group deposited" loans.
 What is the difference between "individually deposited" and "group deposited" loans?